CamCove-Crichton/Champs-Game/README.md

 [Champs Game](https://camcove-crichton.github.io/Champs-Game/) - Click "Champs Game" to visit the site and to play the game

-- Using Github repositories, I went into the Settings pages
+- Using Github repositories, I went into the Settings page
 - Down the right side of the settings page, I went into the Pages tab
 - Under Branch, I selected the drop down arrow and changed it from 'none' to 'main'
 - I then selected the Save button